What Are the Differences Between a Debt Workout, Settlement, and Bankruptcy?

 In a consolidation, you still owe the full amount.
 Multiple debts are merged into a single loan, sometimes with a lower interest rate or longer repayment period, but no principal is forgiven.
 The advantage of consolidation is simplicity: you make one monthly payment instead of several, and the payment may be lower than the combined total of the individual debts.

 A workout, by contrast, typically settles the debt for a fraction of the original balance, often below 20 cents on the dollar.
 The total amount you owe is substantially reduced, not just reorganized.
-However, a workout typically addresses each debt individually rather than combining them, which means the negotiation process takes longer when you have multiple creditors.
+A workout typically addresses each debt individually rather than combining them, which means the negotiation process takes longer when you have multiple creditors.

 Is a Debt Workout Considered Paid in Full?